-Residential rate: $1245 (includes tuition, single room with private bath, meals, and materials)
+Residential rate: $1245 (includes tuition, single room with private bath for 5 nights, meals, and materials)

 Any single module (I, II, or III)

-Residential rate: $395 (includes tuition, single room with private bath for up to 2 nights, meals, and materials)
+Residential rate: $365 (includes tuition, single room with private bath for 1 night, meals, and materials)

 Modules I & II, Oct.
 29–Nov.
 1

-Residential rate: $780 (includes tuition, single room with private bath for up to 3 nights, meals, and materials)
+Residential rate: $780 (includes tuition, single room with private bath for 3 nights, meals, and materials)

 Modules II & III, Oct.
 31–Nov.
 3

-Residential rate: $800 (includes tuition, single room with private bath for up to 3 nights, meals, and materials)
+Residential rate: $800 (includes tuition, single room with private bath for 4 nights, meals, and materials)